M64GitHub/libtsprites/README.md

 (various sorts of), `boards` (like "windows" / for clipping), and a `screen` (the full area to work on).

-- Please note: all these concepts are independent, and optional to use.
+- Please note upfront: all the concepts are independent, and optional to use.
 You need no board or screen or anything else than (any type of) `sprite` if you just want to display some graphics. (see [Basic Usage](#basic-usage))

 "Everything is a sprite".
 Everything you can place on the screen and see is any type of a sprite.
 Every type of sprite has `frames`, `animations`, and